transferwise/pipelinewise/docs/index.rst

 - **Managed Schema Changes**: When source data changes, PipelineWise detects the change and alters the schema in your Analytics-Data-Store automatically
 - **Load time transformations**: Ideal place to obfuscate, mask or filter sensitive data that should never be replicated in the Data Warehouse
 - **YAML based configuration**: Data pipelines are defined as YAML files, ensuring that the entire configuration is kept under version control
-- **Integration with external tools**: With built-in event handlers you can trigger external scripts automatically when a certain event occures
 - **Extensible**: PipelineWise is using `Singer.io <https://www.singer.io/>`_  compatible taps and target connectors.
 New connectors can be added to PipelineWise with relatively small effort